andrew/ultimate-awesome/README.md

 - [awesome-tdd](https://github.com/unicodeveloper/awesome-tdd) - :book: :articulated_lorry:  Curated list of awesome resources: books, videos, articles about using TDD(Test Driven Development).
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
+- [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
+The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third party and other cool resources for CodeIgniter :fire:.
 - [macos-apps](https://github.com/learn-anything/macos-apps) - Awesome macOS apps.